#695 - MATT MCCUSKER + LEMAIRE LEE

 Did you make it like a big part of your set, perhaps?

+What?
 Talking with the girl?
+Yeah.

 Yeah, it ended up being

 30 plus minutes, perhaps, by this review that I'm seeing online that Red Band just pointed out to me.
+30 plus minutes of it was him just screaming at this white chick and her date.

-saying shit like quote shut the fuck up, you stupid bitch.
+Saying shit like, quote, shut the fuck up, you stupid bitch.

 I love your energy, but laugh at the punchlines, you dumbass.

-And at her boyfriend, you should actually be embarrassed.
+And at her boyfriend.
+You should actually be embarrassed.

 I really hope you're embarrassed right now because you should be.
+Control your bitch, dog.

+Seriously, it was good.
 And again, I swear, Tony, like, if people are laughing, it's good, but it's stressing me out.

 Then he would do another joke.